Frequently asked questions

-There are no deferrals for future semesters.
+No, we generally do not offer deferrals.
 You will have to re-apply for the next intake, submit a new application, and pay the application fee.

 My transcripts were not sent in on time for the intake I applied for.
 Do I need to re-apply for the next intake?

 Yes.
 If you did not submit the requested documents on time, you will need to re-apply for the next intake.
-Admissions Officers cannot grant admission to a student who has not provided all of the required documentation.
+Admissions officers cannot grant admission to a student who has not provided all of the required documentation.

 I have foreign credentials.
 What are my options?
 Do my credentials correlate to any programs at Bow Valley College?